-The child has been established to be his by a court proceeding.
+- The child has been established to be his by a court proceeding.

-- If the child is older than 12 years, he or she has signed a written consent.
+- If the child is older than 12 years, he or she has signed written consent.

-- A parent has deserted a child without giving means of identification or has abandoned a child (a diligent effort must be made to notify the parent and get consent).
+- A parent has deserted a child without giving means of identification or has abandoned a child (you must make a diligent effort to notify the parent and get consent).

-- A parent who has been declared incapacitated by a court and for whom restoration of capacity is medically improbable.
+- A court declares a parent incapacitated and for whom the restoration of capacity is medically improbable.

-- A parent whose parental rights have been terminated by court order.
+- A parent whose parental rights were terminated by court order.

-- A legal guardian or custodian of a person to be adopted, other than a parent, who has failed to respond to a request for consent within 60 days or who, after examination by the court, is withholding consent unreasonably.
+- A legal guardian or custodian of a person to be adopted, other than a parent, who did not respond to a request for consent within 60 days or who the court determines has unreasonably withheld their consent.

-- The stepchild is over the agent of 18 and the adoption can filed as an adult adoption.
+- The stepchild is over the agent of 18, and you can file an adult adoption proceeding.

 In these instances, a separate proceeding to end the noncustodial parent’s rights may be required to be filed in addition to the Petition for Adoption.